MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/deployment-models.md

 - One template repository for a Data Integration with pipelines to deploy a Data Integration instance with corresponding ADO connections to cloud environments.
 These are forked to Data Landing Zone ADO projects.
 - One template repository for Data Products with pipelines to deploy a Data Product instance with corresponding ADO connections to cloud environments.
 These are forked to Data Landing Zone ADO projects.

-Once Data Landing Zones have been deployed then the Enterprise Scale Analytics and AI solution pattern prescribes that:
+Once Data Landing Zones have been deployed then the Enterprise Scale Analytics and AI construction set prescribes that:

 - Each Data Landing Zone wil have its own ADO Project with one or many ADO boards.
 - For each new Data Integration or Data Product, the respective template gets forked to the respective Data Landing Zone ADO Project after the request has been approved.